 Churchyard

 There has been church on the site of St John the Baptist and St Helen’s Church since Saxon times and, in all probability, burials have been taking place for just as long.
 The churchyard has been extended many times and now covers around five acres.
-Many thousands of past residents have been laid to rest in this beautiful and tranquil setting.
-However, the available space for burials has now been used up and the churchyards is full.
-We have reached the end of an era.
+Many thousands of past residents, whether church people or not, have been laid to rest in this beautiful and tranquil setting.

 The churchyard covers around five acres which includes a wild area, an extensive area of grass and two steep banks where over the years trees has been planted.
 It is cared for by parishioners whose aim is to make it an oasis of peace and tranquility.
 Visitors can make use of the numerous seats to sit and contemplate, as well as marvel at the panoramic views to the north over our neighbour Swindon and beyond to the Cotswolds on the horizon.
 A fine old yew dominates the front which protects some fine old tombs under its wide branches.